 - 3-4 large garlic cloves, minced

-- 1 pound large shrimp, cleaned and shelled with tails on or off
+- 1 pound large shrimp; cleaned, de-shelled, tails on

 - Salt and freshly ground black pepper to taste

 - 1/4 cup chopped parsley

 - In a large pot, bring a large pot of salted water to a boil and prepare fresh spaghetti according to package directions.
 Drain and set aside.

 - While pasta is cooking, heat olive oil and 1 tablespoon of butter in a large pan or cast iron skillet.
 Add garlic and sauté 30 seconds.

 - Add the shrimp, season with salt and pepper and sauté for 1-2 minutes on one side (until just beginning to turn pink), then flip.

 - Pour in wine, and bring to a simmer for 1-2 minutes or until wine reduces by half and the shrimp is cooked through.
 Stir in the remaining butter, lemon juice and parsley and take off heat immediately.

 Recipe originally posted December 28, 2018.
 Updated April 2021.